ggeerraarrdd/public-art/design/DESIGN.md

 * One object, which refers to a work of art, including all its constituent parts, is part of one to many installations.
 An installation is comprised of one and only one object.
 * An installation is installed in one and only one location.
 A location contains zero to many installations.
 * An installation is preceded by zero to one installation.
-Similarly, an installation is proceded by zero to one installation.
+Similarly, an installation is proceeded by zero to one installation.
 * An object is part of one to many object-agent relationship.
 Similarly, an agent is part of one to many object-agent relationship.
 An example object-agent relationship is an agent being the lead artistic creator of an object.
 Another example is an agent being the owner of record for an object.
 * An object contains zero to many inscriptions.
 An inscription is contained in one and only one object.
 * An asset is in one to many asset-object relationships.
 Similarly, an object is in zero to many asset-object relationships.
 An example asset-object is a video showing an object at an installation.
 * The entities object, installation, inscription and object-agent relationship has one to many rows.
-In practical terms, this means that all their rows have metada saved on the rows entity.
+In practical terms, this means that all their rows have metadata saved on the rows entity.
 * A row contains one to many attributes.
 An attribute is in one and only one row.
 * A verification verifies one and only one attribute.
 An attribute is verified by one and only one verification.
 * A reference supports one to many verifications.
 A verification is supported by one to many references.